 In the client profile section three cells have not been graded.
 The cells related to the following:

-"Detail whether clients are UK or non-UK residents.
-The following alternative answers were given: Green/Low Risk: Non-UK Residents o Red/High Risk: UK Residents but there is no evidence of any entity having relevant permissions.
+- "Detail whether clients are UK or non-UK residents.
+The following alternative answers were given: - Green/Low Risk: Non-UK Residents

 UK Residents and Company has relevant permissions